 Clearly the decision for many, and on both sides, was an emotional, visceral one.
 I understand that, but I can’t bear to hear one more person sounding off about the days when “we” stood alone (“we” didn’t: Britain had an empire and was rescued by the Americans); how “we” used to manage on a sausage a week and didn’t see a banana for years on end.
 But that was during the war; “we” had no choice.
 The Brexiteer politicians have promised us that life “outside” is going to be better!

 And in a way it feels as if we have entered a period of civil war; perhaps a “cold civil war” would be a way of putting it.
 By chance I listened to a BBC phone-in, in which people were talking, movingly, about their experiences: angry families split down the middle, pubs where Remainers stand at one end and Brixiteers down the other.
 It is so toxic that many people can’t even talk about it to their friends (or ex-friends) without getting upset, so they now don’t talk at all.

 So the people have spoken, and we shall have to live with the aftermath.
 I really, really hope it all works out well in the long run.
 But in the short term, I don’t see how it can.

 Perhaps we’ll be rescued by that nice Mr Trump

-Finally, here’s a beautiful, if lugubrious, song from Jo and the lads.
+Finally, here’s a beautiful, if lugubrious, song from Jo, me (on guitar and synth) and the lads.